Tomer2006/infinitespecies/README.md

 4) `taxonomy.json`
 5) `data.json`

-If none are loaded (e.g., `file://` CORS), it falls back to demo data.
+If none are loaded automatically, you will be prompted to load your own JSON.

 #### Supported JSON schemas
 1) Structured nodes (preferred):